CitrineInformatics/citrine-python/docs/source/getting_started/teams.rst

 Update User's Actions in a Team
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A user's actions in a team can be updated.
-The method :func:`~citrine.resources.team.Team.update_user_actions` facilitates changing a User's actions.
+The method :func:`~citrine.resources.team.Team.update_user_actions` facilitates changing a user's actions.

 .. code-block:: python